Vincristine Sulfate 1 mg/ml solution for injection

 PregnancyCaution is necessary with the use of all oncolytic drugs during pregnancy.
 Both men and women receiving vincristine should be informed of the potential risk of adverse effects.
 Reliable methods of contraception or abstinence are recommended.

 Vincristine can cause foetal harm following maternal or paternal exposure, although there are no adequate and well-controlled studies (see section 5.3).
-Women of childbearing potential should be advised to avoid becoming pregnant while receiving vincristine and use effective contraception during treatment.

 If vincristine is used during pregnancy or if the patient becomes pregnant while receiving this medicinal product she should be informed of the potential hazard to the foetus.